Find Affordable College Courses

 Of the 656 students majoring in liberal arts / sciences and humanities at Georgia Military College, 40% are male and 60% are female.

-A rank of #5 on this year’s list means Oxford College of Emory University is a great place for liberal arts / sciences and humanities students working on their associate degree.
-Oxford College is a small private not-for-profit school located in the suburb of Oxford.
+The in-demand associate degree programs at Oxford College of Emory University helped the school earn the #5 place on this year’s ranking of the most popular liberal arts / sciences and humanities schools in Georgia.
+Oxford College is a small private not-for-profit school located in the large suburb of Oxford.

 Of the 452 students majoring in liberal arts / sciences and humanities at Oxford College, 44% are male and 56% are female.